How to become Accurate Psychic Mediums

 While the primary focus of all mediumship is to provide evidence that the human personality continues after death, sometimes the spirit communicator will also give a bonus and advise the sitter about issues and situations surrounding them.
 In a private consultation this may be detailed but in a public demonstration this may be abridged to a few simple messages of hope and reassurance and simple advice about what is best to do.
 This information will not include predictions about the future.

 Now you need to conclude your reading so that you can move on to the next person.
 Every reading is like a short story with a beginning, middle, and an end.
 By tying up the reading with a simple conclusion it gives everyone watching a feeling of satisfaction that there has been resolution.
 If there are any loose ends, such as parts of a message that were not initially understood then now is a good time to sort these out.

-The conclusion of the reading needs to be concise: It may be simply a message from the spirit communicator to say “I love you.”
-However, since people tend to remember the first thing you say and the last thing you say, I try to make the conclusion strong.
-I usually include a précis of some of the most evidential facts that have already been accepted, such as the name of the communicator and the salient facts I have discovered about him or her.
+The conclusion of the reading needs to be concise.
+It may be simply a message from the spirit communicator to say “I love you.”
+However, since people tend to remember the first thing you say and the last thing you say.
+I try to make the conclusion strong.
+I usually include a précis of some of the most evidential facts that have already been accepted.
+Find the name of the communicator and the salient facts I have discovered about him or her.
 For example, “You father, Charles Kinsley, sends his love to you and wants you to remember some of the things he said today by way of proof, such as . . .
 He also brings forward the love of the others who have linked today, including Betty Williams from the dairy, Fred Chapman, who had the bad legs, . . . ” and so on.

 This hammers home the evidence and gives a summary that will be remembered.
-Then end by asking the spirit for an uplifting message of hope and relay this to the recipient.
-In this way you leave the link on a positive note, you hold the audience’s attention, and the energy remains high as you move on to the next person.
+Then end by asking the spirit for an uplifting message of hope.
+Relay this to the recipient.
+In this way you leave the link on a positive note.
+You hold the audience’s attention, and the energy remains high as you move on to the next person.

 Becoming Accurate Psychic Mediums